MaksymDoremi/PremiumAttendance/PremiumAttendance/doc/README.md

 # Premium Attendance
-Attendance system build in C# and uses Arduino RFID reader for recording attendance into MSSQL database.
+Attendance system built in C#, uses Arduino RFID reader for recording attendance into MSSQL database.
 It was developed as school final project called "Omega".

 ## Author
 - Name: Maksym Kintor